Associated Students of the University of Washington: Vice President

-Director of Personnel
+Personnel Director

 The Personnel Director serves as a non-voting ex-officio member of the Board of Directors and reports directly to the Vice President.
 They function as the Chief Human Resources Officer (CHRO) of the organization.
 The Personnel Director chairs the Personnel Committee which oversees all employee hiring.
 Responsibilities include overseeing all paid employee hiring and disciplinary procedures, preparing office space for incoming employees, and organizing association-wide events such as Fall Orientation and the Spring Social.
 The Personnel Director works with the Director of Diversity Efforts to recruit diverse applicants.
 They maintain files of job applicants, draft employment contracts, and advise the Board of Directors on personnel-related policies and procedures.
 The Personnel Director ensures employee accountability, initiates projects as necessary, and attends mandatory training sessions and staff meetings.
 They also verify the eligibility of individuals holding ASUW paid positions and ensure employee accountability.
 It is one of three hired Board of Director positions.

-Director of Communications
+Communications Director

 The Office of Communications (OCOMM) Director serves as a non-voting ex-officio member of the Board of Directors and reports directly to the President.
 They function as the Chief Marketing Officer (CMO) of the organization.
 Responsibilities include developing marketing and communication plans, managing external communications, and overseeing the Office of Communications employees.
 The OCOMM Director leads marketing campaigns, creates annual reports, and collaborates with various entities within ASUW.
 They serve as a resource for publicity strategies, ensure consistency in branding and marketing across all media, and work to maintain the ASUW website.
 Additionally, the Director collaborates with other departments to ensure accessibility and inclusivity of official materials, resolves conflicts among Office of Communications employees, and updates communications policies as needed.
 They maintain accountability through office hours, attend mandatory training sessions and staff meetings, and complete quarterly reports and evaluations.
 Furthermore, the Director serves as the Board liaison to the Office of Outreach and Involvement and the UW Sponsorship Advisory Committee.
 It is one of three hired Board of Director positions.